 2 cookie sheets

 Clear a space on the table or at the kitchen counter to work.
 This can be messy, but it's a lot of fun.
-Set out the pretzels on a plate, along with plates of non-pareils, sprinkles, coconut, or chopped nuts to roll the pretzels in (or spoon over the dipped pretzels).
+Set out the pretzels on a plate, along with plates of non-pareils, sprinkles, coconut,

 1. Melt one bag of chocolate at a time, along with one teaspoon of butter.
 Melting in the microwave is safest when working with your kids.
 Melt chocolate in a microwave safe bowl for one minute and stir.
 If more heating is necessary, microwave 15 seconds at a time, stirring until smooth.
 If using the top of a double boiler on the stove, Mom should melt chocolate gradually.
 Bring the heated chocolate to work table, placing far from the reach of children to prevent burns.
 Chocolate can be gently reheated, if it gets too hard to easily dip.

 2. Using tongs or a spoon, quickly dip pretzels in chocolate or hold with tongs and spoon on chocolate, allowing the excess to run off.
 Place dipped pretzels on waxed paper lined cookie sheets.